Skip to main content Skip to secondary navigation

 GSB

-SRCC administers the Yen Cluster, a collection of Ubuntu Linux servers aspecifically dedicated to research computing at the Graduate School of Business (GSB).
+Research Computing administers the Yen Cluster, a collection of Ubuntu Linux servers aspecifically dedicated to research computing at the Graduate School of Business (GSB).
 Each of these servers is equipped with 256 processing cores and about 1 TB of RAM, capable of processing memory- or CPU-intensive work that would overwhelm a laptop computer.
 Software programs such as Matlab and Stata are installed and licensed for use on Yen Cluster servers.
 All GSB faculty members, PhD students, post-docs and research fellows are eligible to use Yen Cluster servers.

 PHS (Population Health Sciences)

-SRCC supports the research computing infrastructure of the Population Health Sciences project, with over 300 researchers who can access 120 data sets containing 281 billion records.
+Research Computing supports the research computing infrastructure of the Population Health Sciences project, with over 300 researchers who can access 120 data sets containing 281 billion records.
 The PHS-Windows servers form a cluster of powerful computers where programs like SAS, Stata, R, Matlab, and other analysis tools are available to all users remotely.
 The cluster serves as a central repository for all PHS-acquired research data.

 SCG (Genomics)